vistadataproject/vistadataproject.github.io/demoVAM1/index.md

    Verify Code: 1doc!@#$
 ```

 Back in the _Router Manager_, RPC after RPC cascades through the _RPC Event_ tab.
-CPRS is very "chatty" - before any patient is selected, it sends over 80 RPCs.
-RPCs supported by the _VICS Server_ go to the server, not VISTA but CPRS proceeds as if all of its traffic goes to and from VISTA ...
+CPRS is very "chatty" ...

 ![RM Post Logon](images/RM_3_5TAB_LIST_HIGHUSERINFO.png)

-Note that even before patient selection, CPRS has sent five pages of RPCs, some handled in _VISTA_, some in the _VICS Server_. _ORWU DT_ is sent more than once by CPRS - CPRS asks for the date many many times ...
+Before patient selection, CPRS has sent five pages of RPCs, some handled in _VISTA_, some - those bolded - go to the _VICS Server_. _ORWU DT_ is sent more than once by CPRS - CPRS asks for the date many many times ...

 ![RM_O_ORWU_DT](images/RM_O_ORWU_DT.png)